Kotlin/KEEP/proposals/function-delegate.md

 ## Feedback

-Discussion of this proposal is held in [this issue](https://github.com/Kotlin/KEEP/issues/25).
+Discussion of this proposal is held in [pull request](https://github.com/Kotlin/KEEP/pull/89/commits).

 ## Summary